About the Show

 Old Mutual’s support of the competition makes it possible for the show’s organisers to assemble the very best international judges to share their views and expertise with the local panelists, and to ensure that international aesthetic criteria form part of the message the competition shares with the industry – both through its results, but also in the feedback session which follows the judging.

 The Show’s rules and guidelines are detailed in the entry kit and cover certification requirements, the market-readiness of the wines and the composition of the blends.

 The judging panel has been chaired by leading wine authority Michael Fridjhon since the inception of the show.
-The panel comprises three international judges and six local judges covering a broad range of expertise.
+The panel comprises three international judges and at least six local judges covering a broad range of expertise.

 A team of associate panelists is drawn from the pool of rising South African wine-making, wine marketing and wine-writing talent who qualified via the Wine Judging Academy, run in conjunction with the University of Cape Town’s Graduate School of Business.

 The participation of the associates ensures that the next generation of the country’s wine judges gains experience in this most rigorous of environments.
 A different associate judge sits with each panel on each of the medal-judging days of the show.
 They participate in the tasting and the post-judging discussion, though their scores are not necessarily taken into account in the final tally.

 Event partners American Express, Grande Roche Hotel, Nestlé Pure Life, Makro, Miele and Riedel enjoy naming rights in respect of some of the trophies.
 Since the 2010 event, the Chenin Blanc trophy has been named after the late Harold Eedes, who, as publisher of Wine Magazine in the 1990s, played a key role in South Africa’s Chenin Blanc renaissance.
 In 2012 the Trophy for Best Cape Port was named after the late Tony Mossop CWM.